Google Native Client: Overview

+History

+On 9 December 2011, Google demonstrated the readiness of the technology by announcing availability of several new Chrome-only versions of games known for their rich and processor-intensive graphics, including Bastion (no longer supported on the Chrome Web Store).
+NaCl runs hardware-accelerated 3D graphics (via OpenGL ES 2.0), sandboxed local file storage, dynamic loading, full screen mode, and mouse capture.
+There were also plans to make NaCl available on handheld devices.

+Portable Native Client (PNaCl) is an architecture-independent version.
+PNaCl apps are compiled ahead-of-time.
+PNaCl is recommended over NaCl for most use cases.
+The general concept of NaCl (running native code in web browser) has been implemented before in ActiveX, which, while still in use, has full access to the system (disk, memory, user-interface, registry, etc.).
+Native Client avoids this issue by using sandboxing.

+An alternative by Mozilla was asm.js, which also allows applications written in C or C++ to be compiled to run in the browser and also supports ahead-of-time compilation, but is a subset of JavaScript and hence backwards-compatible with browsers that do not support it directly.

+On 12 October 2016, a comment on the Chromium issue tracker indicated that Google's Pepper and Native Client teams had been destaffed.
+On 30 May 2017, Google announced deprecation of PNaCl in favor of WebAssembly.
+Although initially Google planned to remove PNaCl in first quarter of 2018, and later in the second quarter of 2019, it has been removed in June 2022 (together with Chrome Apps).

 Pepper

 NaCl denotes sodium chloride, common table salt; as a pun, the name of pepper was also used.
 Pepper API is a cross-platform, open-source API for creating Native Client modules.
 Pepper Plugin API, or PPAPI is a cross-platform API for Native Client-secured web browser plugins, first based on Netscape's NPAPI, then rewritten from scratch.
 It was used in Chromium and Google Chrome to enable the PPAPI version of Adobe Flash and the built-in PDF viewer.

 PPAPI

 On 12 August 2009, a page on Google Code introduced a new project, Pepper, and the associated Pepper Plugin API (PPAPI), "a set of modifications to NPAPI to make plugins more portable and more secure".
 This extension is designed specifically to ease implementing out-of-process plugin execution.
 Further, the goals of the project are to provide a framework for making plugins fully cross-platform.
 Topics considered include: